Doctor of Nursing Practice

 Grand Valley State University’s Doctor of Nursing Practice (D.N.P.) is offered through the university’s Kirkhof College of Nursing and is designed for nurses seeking a terminal degree in nursing practice.
 It is the only program of its type in West Michigan.

-The D.N.P. curriculum is consistent with the national agenda to transform American health care through interprofessional collaboration, health care policy advocacy, patient-centered care, quality/safety initiatives, and use of informatics.
-The program offers two emphasis areas: Advanced Nursing Practice (Child/Adolescent or Adult/Older Adult) and Health Systems Leadership.
+The D.N.P. curriculum is delivered with a focus on the national agenda to transform American health care through interprofessional collaboration, health care policy advocacy, patient-centered care, quality/safety initiatives, and use of informatics.
+The program offers two emphasis areas: Advanced Nursing Practice (Child/Adolescent Primary Nurse Practitioner or Adult/Older Adult Primary Care Nurse Practitioner) and Health Systems Leadership.

 Flexible.
-Available to full- or part-time students.
-Many classes are offered in a variety of delivery formats to accommodate working professionals.
+Most classes are offered in a variety of delivery formats to accommodate working professionals.

 Versatile.
-Prepares nurses for advanced practice nursing roles including clinical practice and nursing administration.
+Prepares nurses for advanced practice nursing roles including primary care nurse practitioner and health systems leadership.

 Practical.
 Graduates will have an exceptional blend of clinical, organizational, economic, and leadership skills and be prepared to contribute to health care reform.